aboutcode-org/aboutcode/aboutcode-data/README.rst

 -  A tool may prefer to provide data with products or components as top level objects.
 The components used in a Product are naturally embedded in the products.

--  A tool may be concerned more with files will provide files as top level objects and may embed packages details when they are found for a file or directory path.
+-  A tool concerned more with files, will provide files as top level objects and may embed package details when they are found for a file or directory path.

--  Another tool may focus on packages and provide packages first with components references and possibly embedded files.
+-  Another tool may focus on packages and provide packages first with component references and possibly embedded files.
 A matching tool may provide packages first and reference matched files.
-The file paths of a package are naturally embedded in the package, though using references may help keep the data simpler when there is a large volume of files
+The file paths of a package are naturally embedded in the package, though using references may help keep the data simpler when there is a large volume of files.

--  A tool that generates attribution documentation may be interested first by components and second by licenses or packages references.
+-  A tool that generates attribution documentation may interest components first and licenses or packages references second.

 -  A tool dealing with security vulnerabilities may define a Vulnerability object and reference Packages and Files that are